 For starters, China is currently gearing up to complete Phase III of the Chang'e program, which will end with the Chang'e 5 conducting the country's first sample-return mission from the Moon.
 The fourth phase (planned for 2023-2027), will consist of more research conducting in the South-Pole Aitken Basin and the construction of a research outpost.

-For this phase, China will send three landers, orbiter and rover missions to investigate the Basin's topography, resources, and obtain samples for analysis.
+For this phase, China will send three landers, orbiter, and rover missions to investigate the Basin's topography, resources, and obtain samples for analysis.
 This phase will also include a 3D-printing experiment that will use lunar regolith to build a structure and another sealed ecosystem experiment.

 In addition, the CNSA intends to apply the lessons learned from their first two stations to the creation of a large, modular space station (beginning in 2022).
 This station will be the third modular space station to be built in Earth orbit, after Mir (1986-2001) and the International Space Station (1998-present).

-The Tiangong-3 space station will consist of three modules - the Core Cabin Module (CCM), the Laboratory Cabin Module I (LCM-1) and the Laboratory Cabin Module II (LCM-2) – and be supplied by the Shenzhou and the Tianzhou spacecraft.
+The Tiangong-3 space station will consist of three modules - the Core Cabin Module (CCM), the Laboratory Cabin Module I (LCM-1), and the Laboratory Cabin Module II (LCM-2) – and be supplied by the Shenzhou and the Tianzhou spacecraft.

 In 2016, during its parliamentary sessions, the Chinese government announced that it would be mounting a space telescope program.
-The ultimate goal is to deploy an observatory that will orbit with the Tiangong-3 space station and be serviced by taikonatus and robots.
+The ultimate goal is to deploy an observatory that will orbit with the Tiangong-3 space station and be serviced by taikonauts and robots.

-This telescope is expected to help in the search for dark matter, dark energy and exoplanets.
-In that respect, it is similar to other next-generation space telescopes that are planned for the coming years - like the James Webb Space Telescope (JWST), the Wide-Field Infrared Space Telescope (WFIRST), the Euclid mission and the Spectrum-X-Gamma (Spektr-RG).
+This telescope is expected to help in the search for dark matter, dark energy, and exoplanets.
+In that respect, it is similar to other next-generation space telescopes that are planned for the coming years - like the James Webb Space Telescope (JWST), the Wide-Field Infrared Space Telescope (WFIRST), the Euclid mission, and the Spectrum-X-Gamma (Spektr-RG).

-With the "economic miracle" that took place since the turn of the century, China's space program and its presence in space has grown considerably.
+With the "economic miracle" that took place since the turn of the century, China's space program and its presence in space have grown considerably.
 By the 2020s and 2030s, China hopes to conduct crewed exploration missions to the Moon and robotic missions to Mars.